the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 >_Figure explaining the Random Forest method_

-This method aims to use heuristics and provide business expertise to classify part of the statements.
+This method aims to use heuristics and the domain knowledge gathered via the semantic workshop to classify part of the statements.
 This method indicates which supporting text   n this case, sentences) contributed to the classification decision.

 ### Methodology:
 In order to build an easily interpretable pipeline, experts' knowledge and feedback were leveraged.
 Using the list of keywords from the semantic workshop, this method allowed for the extraction of sentences that potentially indicate the presence of the metrics.
 If a sufficient number of the sentences containing the keywords were found, the statement was classified as positive, meaning it contains the metrics, or else, a random forest model was trained to classify the statement.
 For this exercise, the list of keywords associated with the metrics from the semantic workshop was used.
 Those words were enlarged to incorporate more 'business knowledge', for instance, by including a list of synonyms (e.g. for assessment, we added evaluation, rating, etc.).